Be on your guard and judge them aright.

 Of these eight hymns, it is fairly easy to determine The Final Four by noticing the four hymns which have English hymnal references.
 Luther’s “Out of the Depths” has stood the test of time as a superb Psalm hymn, although the tune included in the first Lutheran hymnal is rarely used today.
 The textual fidelity to Psalm 130, combined with a tune that musically rises “out of the depths,” is in no danger of oblivion.
 By contrast, “O Lord, Look Down from Heaven, Behold” seems to teeter on the brink of elimination since it is not included in most Lutheran hymnals on American soil today (with a few exceptions), although it still seems to be holding its own in Europe.

 The two hymn that have probably had the most impact through the centuries are the first two hymns in this hymnal, “Dear Christians, One and All, Rejoice” and “Salvation unto Us has Come,” which are also adjacent to one another Lutheran Service Book, but in the reverse order.
-Listen, for a moment, to a few German stanzas of “Dear Christians,” Luther’s first congregational hymn, sung in the following video with the full resources of congregation, choirs, and instruments, as it might have been sung in the days of J. S. Bach:
+Listen, for a moment, to “Dear Christians,” Luther’s first congregational hymn, as sung in the following video by Lutheran youth at a Higher Things youth conference.

 All blessing, honor, thanks and praise To Father, Son, and Spirit The God who saved us by His grace All glory to His merit.
 O triune God in heav’n above, You have revealed Your saving love; Your blessed name we hallow.
 (LSB 555.10) |